Tonight … find the Andromeda galaxy, the next-nearest spiral galaxy to our Milky Way.

 What is the easiest way to find the Andromeda galaxy at this time of year?
 I tried a couple times with my telescope but had no luck.

-Dave, the image at right shows the view of the Andromeda galaxy through a telescope.
+The image at right shows the view of the Andromeda galaxy through a telescope.
 But we hope you’re not looking through the eyepiece of your telescope when sweeping through the sky for this galaxy.
 That would be hard.
 You need a wider field of view to spot the galaxy.

 For starters, try scanning for the Andromeda galaxy with the unaided eye or binoculars.
 In a dark sky, you might spot it, as the early stargazers did before the days of star charts and optical aid.
 The Andromeda galaxy is a large hazy patch in the night sky.

 Once you’ve found it, try again with binoculars or your telescope.
-The Andromeda galaxy is about 2.5 million light-years away, teeming with hundreds of billions of stars.
+The Andromeda galaxy is about 2.5 million light-years away, just a hop and a skip in astronomical terms.
+Like our Milky Way, this large spiral galaxy is teeming with hundreds of billions of stars.